a35931chi/RL-Continuous-Control/README.md

 ### Instructions

 Follow the instructions in Continuous_Control.ipynb to get started with training your own agent.
 Scroll to the section that's titled Start Here!!

+### Misc

+This project was completed in Udacity's workspace.
+My experience with the workspace is that I have to prevent it from going to sleep.
+Also, I'm not experience boost in training speed after enabling the GPU, which is very strange for algo largely based on NNs.